leochilds/refactored-disco/docs/tutorial/stage03_fix/README.md

-# Stage 03: Harden the Reader and Re-Fuzz
+# Stage 03: Harden the Helper and Re-Fuzz

-The fix teaches `read_sanitized_line` how to cope with malformed UTF-8 and excessively long inputs without panicking.
-The implementation mirrors the one in `main`: it reads a bounded number of bytes, converts via `String::from_utf8`, and falls back to truncating or bubbling up an `InputError` instead of unwrapping.
+The fix teaches `sanitize_display_label` how to trim full Unicode whitespace before validating the label.
+The helper now mirrors the behaviour of `str::trim` and continues to reject control characters and overlong inputs.
+New unit tests cover non-breaking spaces to prevent regressions.

 ## Apply the patch